ColditzColligula/GroupLotse-Tester/README.md

 You can do this by opening a Shell, navigating to the directory that contains "main.py" and typing "python3 main.py".

-make sure to install the required pre-requisites listed above!
+make sure to install the required libraries above!
+You can do this easily by utilizing the "requirements.txt" by opening a Terminal/Shell and typing "pip install -r requirements.txt" (You must be in the same directory where the file is located)

 ## Planned Features